kathrynxia/MiniMax/README.md

 ### What is Nim?
 Nim is a two-player game, in which players alternate turns.
 It’s a zero-sum game, meaning that one player’s benefit is the other player's loss.
 This means that there can only be one winner, and every move a player makes is intended to benefit themselves and disadvantage the other.
 There are no ties.

+This code assumes the other player will maximize the chances of them winning.
+So basically, my code is playing a game against itself, if that makes sense.
+This makes it so that each turn is consisted of each player making the best possible choice.

 #### Simple Nim:
 You have one pile of pieces of any number.
 Each player can take 1 to 3 pieces.
 The player that takes the last piece loses, whether they take the last piece individually or the last piece as part of the entire group of pieces remaining.